Which compressor is best? – The classics

 It does it’s magic using VCA’s (Voltage Controlled Amplifiers).
 To make a good mix not important to know what that is, but it is important to realize that a VCA produces a very specific sound.
 Where a tube compressor sounds warm, full and maybe sometimes a bit undefined, this compressor sounds punchy, clean and ‘in your face’.
 It’s used in many tracks of Dr. Dre and Eminem, on the drums to be exact.
 One of the reasons these beats sounds so punchy.

-The SSL compressor is available as a plugin remake from Waves and Universal Audio (image below).
+The SSL compressor is available as a plugin remake from Plugin Alliance and Universal Audio (image below).
 SSL has also released a plugin version of their most popular compressor.

 Using the SSL bus compressor in your mix